 I use counselor, clinician, and therapist interchangeably and I am referring to a Licensed Professional Counselor (LPC), a Licensed Marriage and Family Therapist (LMFT), a Licensed Clinical Social Worker (LCSW), or a Psychologist (PhD).

 LPCs, LMFTs and LCSWs are all therapists that have completed a masters degree, passed an examination and have finished 3,000 hours of supervised experience.
 A psychologist has earned a doctoral degree, passed an examination and has gained 2 years of supervised experience.
 A psychologist is also able to do formal psychological testing.
 In addition, there are clinicians available under each of these licenses that are still being supervised and can offer their services for lower rates.
-There are fabulous clinicians carrying all of these licenses and all of them can provide talk therapy.
+There are fabulous clinicians carrying all of these licenses and all of them can provide psychotherapy.

 Where do I look?